projectfluent/fluent.js/docs/syntax.rst

 FTL entities mostly store string values.
 A string is a sequence of characters that you can assign to an entity, store, and retrieve.

-By default, a string begins after a code character like = and ends with the end of line.
+By default, a string begins after a ``=`` and ends with the end of line.
 You can also define easy-to-read, multiline strings with a pipe operator, as can be seen in the ``description`` entity.

 In almost all cases, leading and trailing spaces are not meaningful and will be ignored allowing you to align the string id and values in a resource file for